YorinLabs/yorin-node/CONTRIBUTING.md

-# Contributing to Yorin Analytics Node.js SDK
+# Contributing to Aizu Analytics Node.js SDK

-Thank you for your interest in contributing to the Yorin Analytics Node.js SDK!
+Thank you for your interest in contributing to the Aizu Analytics Node.js SDK!
 We welcome contributions from the community.

 ## How to Contribute